LucasNolasco/DeepDFML-NILM/README.md

 # DeepDFML-NILM

 This repository is the official implementation of the paper [DeepDFML-NILM: A New CNN-Based Architecture for Detection, Feature Extraction and Multi-Label Classification in NILM Signals](https://ieeexplore.ieee.org/abstract/document/9611234).
-On this work, we propose a new CNN architecture to perform detection, feature extraction, and multi-label classification of loads, in non-intrusive load monitoring (NILM) approaches, with a single model for high-frequency signals.
-This model follows the idea of YOLO network, which provides the detection and multi-label classification of images.
+In this work, we propose a new CNN architecture to perform detection, feature extraction, and multi-label classification of loads, in non-intrusive load monitoring (NILM) approaches, with a single model for high-frequency signals.
+This model follows the idea of the YOLO network, which provides the detection and multi-label classification of images.
 The obtained results are equivalent or superior (in most analyzed cases) to state-of-the-art methods for the evaluated datasets.

 ![Architecture](.images/architecture.png)